centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 > **MAP Legacy is no longer available from version 24.10, you have to use MAP.**

+This topic describes the steps to follow regarding MAP Legacy once you have migrated to the available version of MAP.

 ## How to fully uninstall MAP Legacy

 As MAP Legacy is no longer delivered, you must uninstall it completely following the instructions below.